EvanGottschalk/CustomEncryptor/README.md

 <!--
 *** Do a search and replace for the following:
-*** EvanGottschalk, CustomEncryptor, Fort1Evan, magnus5557@gmail.com, CustomEncryptor, project_description
+*** EvanGottschalk, CustomEncryptor, Fort1Evan, magnus5557@gmail.com, CustomEncryptor, A simple, customizable program for encrypting and decrypting data
 -->